Reintroducing wolves to The Scottish Highlands

-Since Green Move’s beginnings almost two and a half years ago, we’ve been making regular donations to the environmental charity, Trees For Life (TFL), whose goal is to restore some of the lost Caledonian Forest that once covered much of the Scottish Highlands and has been reduced, by people, to around 1% of its former extent.
+Since Green Move’s beginnings almost two and a half years ago, we’ve been making regular donations to the environmental charity, Trees For Life (TFL), whose goal is to restore some of the lost Caledonian Forest that once covered much of the Scottish Highlands and has been reduced, by people, in one way or another, to around 1% of its former extent.

 Despite the beauty of Scotland being celebrated the world over in films such as Braveheart as a country of rolling hills largely devoid of vegetation, this is far from the natural order of things.
 Rather, it is the ravished remains of a landscape decimated by centuries of agriculture and industrial tree felling which is now entirely without the native species which were the ecological drivers keeping nature in balance.
 Attempts by humans to manage what nature once did so effortlessly are at best misguided and, more often than not, woefully counterproductive.

 Notably, the British Isles is one of the few places in Europe to have no remaining large carnivores.
-A land that once boasted such species as lynx, bears, boar, wolves and wolverines has had every one of them wiped out, leaving deer populations to proliferate to such numbers that, even with landowners eager to profit from their hunting, the damage they cause by grazing means that without significant change it is certain no vestige of diversity is likely to be restored and the ever extending paucity of ecosystems will continue as a baseline.
+A land that once boasted such species as lynx, bears, boar, wolves and wolverines has had every one of them wiped out, leaving deer populations to proliferate to such numbers that, even with landowners eager to profit from their hunting, the damage caused by their grazing means that without significant change it is certain that natural diversity will never be restored and the health of Scotland's ecosystems will continue on the same depressing trajectory.

 The complete extirpation of wolves was seen as a cause for celebration at the time; for then, as now, folklore and fairy tales demonised them as ferocious beasts that preyed upon babies and scavenged both graves and the bodies of corpses on battlefields.
 The big bad wolf was a threat to be feared and killed on sight.
 In reality, wolves prefer to avoid humans and attacks are exceptionally rare.
 According to Trees for Life’s website: